Pattaya: Rail

-A daily service operates on the Eastern Line of the State Railway of Thailand between Pattaya and Hualumphong Station in Bangkok.
+A daily service operates on the Eastern Line of the State Railway of Thailand between Pattaya railway station and Hualumphong Station in Bangkok.

 Bus

-Pattaya is served by bus services from Bangkok's Northern Bus Terminal (Mo Chit) and the Eastern Bus Terminal (Ekamai), connecting to Pattaya's main bus terminal on Pattaya Nuea (North Pattaya Road) near Sukhumvit Road.
+Pattaya is served by Pattaya's main bus terminal on Pattaya Nuea (North Pattaya Road) near Sukhumvit Road.
+Bus services from Mo Chit 2 bus terminal, New Southern Bus Terminal and Ekkamai Bus Terminal, connect Bangkok to Pattaya's main bus terminal.

 There are two airport bus services.

 The 389 Bus (airportpattayabus) service connects Pattaya with Suvarnabhumi Airport (BKK).
 It uses modern, air-conditioned buses, and takes around 1 1/2 hours to reach the airport.
 The trip from the airport (Level 1 Gate 8 at the Arrival Hall) to the bus terminal in Pattaya, makes three stops at North, Central, and South Pattaya intersections before going to their last drop off point, the office on Thappraya Road (near Jomtien).
 It can take longer if many hotel stops are negotiated along Sukhumvit Road in Pattaya.
 The other bus service is the Bell Travel Service (Coach 36) which goes from the airport (Level 1 between Gate 7 & 8) to the Pattaya Bell office at the North Pattaya Intersection, and then provides transfers to local hotels.

 Buses from a terminal on Sukhumvit Road near Pattaya Klang (near the Central Pattaya intersection) connect Pattaya with many destinations in the north-east region (i.e. Isan).

 City and suburban services are mainly provided by songthaew, popularly nicknamed "baht buses" or "blue taxis".